research-ag/status-proxy/README.md

+# Status proxy

+This canister is design to serve blackhole canister purpose, with slight difference from CycleOps solution.

+The differences are:
+1) Canister allows anyone to get the status of a canister by it's ID
+2) Canister caches results and serves cached data.
+Cache TTL is 6 hours and user cannot make the canister discard the cache before TTL passes

-# Reproducible builds template
+# Reproducible build

-This repository is a template for all canister repositories that want to support reproducible builds.

 The setup ensures that the same source code always generates the same Wasm module, with a consistent module hash.
 This allows users to verify the canisters that they interact with.
 To do so, the user clones the repo, runs the reproducible build process and compares the resulting Wasm module hash against the module hash of the deployed canister which is always publicly visible.

-The repository is designed for a single canister per repository.

 ## How It Works